-The Clinical Nutrition department provides complete in and out-patient services in an interdisciplinary team setting across all sites of the Niagara Health System.
+The Clinical Nutrition department provides complete in-patient and out-patient services in an interprofessional team setting across all sites of Niagara Health.

 Monkey see Monkey Do: How to get children to follow healthy habits by Nathan Chown R.D.